ADVANCED TIMELAPSE POST PROCESSING WORKSHOP

 This exclusive 3 hour classroom session was specifically designed for attendees of the Nightscaper Conference who want to enhance their night sky time lapse post-processing techniques.

-In this class you'll learn my complete post processing workflow for night-sky time lapses including flicker elimination; creating star-trail time lapses; ramping color temperature; fixing time lapses gone bad; etc. You'll also learn new techniques that will allow you to easily reduce noise and eliminate planes and satellites from your dark-sky time lapses.
+In this class you'll learn a complete post processing workflow for night-sky time lapses including fixing timelapses gone bad (dust spots, kicked tripod, battery died, headlamps moving through your sequence); how to create star-trail time lapses; learning which sliders in Lightroom cause sky pulsing and flickering; and a new technique that will allow you to virtually eliminate noise as well as planes and satellites from your dark-sky time lapses.

 Ron Risman: Films and Photography

 Ron Risman has been a photographer for over 30 years, and cinematographer and time-lapse specialist since 2008.
 As a photographer and timelapse specialist Ron quickly fell in love with night photography, and finding new and creative ways to capture the night sky.
 Ron has been commissioned to shoot time-lapses for corporations such as Land Rover, Liberty Mutual, Restoration Hardware, and IttQ Japan; news organizations such as FOX CT News and WFTV-9 Orlando; and his work has appeared in films such as the HBO's "The Crash Reel" which premiered at the Sundance Film Festival in Park City, Utah, in the Land Rover short "Bridges to the Stars." and in a film about Utah's Might Five National Parks.

 Ron is a commercial permit holder for the national and state parks where he leads workshops, and is certified in CPR / First Aid, and meets or exceeds all insurance requirements.